In General

 What's Here:

-Light rail system operated by Sound Transit, the regional mass transportation operator.
+Light rail system operated by Sound Transit, the region's mass transportation operator.

 Access by train/transit: